x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/remote-domains/manage-remote-domains.md

 4. Select the options you want:

-   - In the **Out of Office reply types** section, specify which type of out of office replies should be sent to people at this domain.
+   - In the **Out of Office reply types** section, specify which type of out-of-office replies should be sent to people at this domain.

    - In the **Automatic replies** section, specify whether you want to allow automatic replies, automatic forwarding, or both.